mnhngn20/keycloak-migrator/README.md

 export default config;
 ```

-- `migrationDir`: path to your migration files.
-Point it at `src/...` if you author in TypeScript or `dist/...` if you only want compiled JavaScript to run.
-Paths are resolved relative to the config file.
+- `migrationDir` — Where migration files live.
+Point it at `src/...` when authoring TypeScript files or `dist/...` for compiled JavaScript.
+Relative paths resolve from the config file location.
-- `seedDir`: optional directory for seed files.
+- `seedDir` — Optional directory for seed files.
 Defaults to `<migrationDir>/seeds`.
-- `tsconfigPath`: optional path to a `tsconfig.json`.
-When provided (or when a `tsconfig.json` lives next to the config file), the CLI registers its path aliases via `tsconfig-paths`, so imports like `@/foo/bar` inside migrations resolve correctly.
+- `tsconfigPath` — Optional path to the `tsconfig.json` that defines your path aliases.
+If omitted we look for a `tsconfig.json` next to the config file.
-- `keycloak`: host + credentials for the admin user.
-These values are passed to `@keycloak/keycloak-admin-client`.
+- `keycloak.baseUrl` — Keycloak base URL (e.g. `http://localhost:8080`).
-- `bootstrap.createRealm`: when true, the realm is created automatically if it does not exist.
+- `keycloak.realm` — Target realm.
+The CLI automatically creates it if it does not exist.
-- `bootstrap.client`: optional.
-When provided, we will create the client (if missing) using the exact JSON you supply.
-The type matches the payload of `kc.clients.create` (Keycloak `ClientRepresentation`), so any field that API accepts (redirect URIs, flows, service accounts, etc.) is supported.
+- `keycloak.adminUsername` / `keycloak.adminPassword` — Admin credentials used for the `admin-cli` login.
+- `bootstrap.ensureClient` — Set to `true` to ensure the client supplied in `bootstrap.client` exists (created automatically if missing).
+- `bootstrap.client` — Optional client payload passed straight to `kc.clients.create`.
+Because we use the official `ClientRepresentation` type, any Keycloak client property (redirect URIs, flows, secrets, etc.) is supported.

 You may keep several config files (JS, TS, or JSON) and pass a different one with `--config path/to/config.js`.